network-science-lab/infmax-trainer-icm-mln/README.md

 ## Running the pipeline

-To run experiments execute: `run_experiments.py` and provide proper CLI arguments, i.e. a path to the configuration file.
-See examples in `_config/examples` for inspirations.
+To run experiments execute: `run_experiments.py` and provide proper CLI arguments defined in `_config/hydra.yaml`, i.e. a name of the configuration file.